 Visit Playa Tortuga, or Turtle Beach, where sea turtle sightings are common – four different species of sea turtles are known to nest here.
-It’s beautiful stretch of beach to enjoy lunch, and the snorkeling on either side of the harbor is top notch and teeming with tropical fish.
+It’s beautiful stretch of beach to enjoy lunch, and the snorkelling on either side of the harbour is top notch and teeming with tropical fish.

 A trail leads from Playa Tortuga to the 19th-century Culebrita Lighthouse.
 This National Historic Monument is crumbling and abandoned, yet adds to the remote feel of the island and makes for an interesting exploration.